This is a brief guide to what we learned about living in Zanzibar.

 But in the same way, it’s very rare to hear someone say hakuna matata — unless you’re a tourist.
 In which case they’ll say it all the time, thinking it’ll make you feel special for knowing a little Swahili because you googled it before arriving and realised oh yeah!
 You’ve seen The Lion King!

-A few ways people actually say “no problems” or “no worries” in Swahili: hakuna shida (no problem), hakuna matatizo (no worries) or bila shida (without problems).
+A few ways people actually say “no problems” or “no worries” in Swahili: hakuna shida (no problem), hakuna matatizo (no worries), hamna shida (no problem, more colloquial) or bila shida (without problems).

 We’re still learning a lot about living in Zanzibar, and doing it by way of learning Swahili.
 Swahili is really fun — check out our free resources page if you’re thinking of giving it a shot.